sec-js/frvt/morph/README.md

 6) Submit the archive to NIST following the instructions at [http://pages.nist.gov/frvt/html/frvt_submission_form.html](http://pages.nist.gov/frvt/html/frvt_submission_form.html).

-7) Participants must [subscribe](mailto:frvt-news+subscribe@list.nist.gov) to the FRVT mailing list to receive emails when new reports are published or announcements are made.
+7) Participants must [subscribe](mailto:frvt-news+subscribe@list.nist.gov) to the FRTE/FATE mailing list to receive emails when new reports are published or announcements are made.

 Send any questions or concerns regarding this validation package to frvt@nist.gov.